Treefrog/Handbook/Manual/absenteeism.md

 > Absence due to tardiness must be made up based on a schedule approved by your Pod Leader.

-You must notify your [Pod Champion](manual/pod-champion.md) about time required off for personal appointments at least 48 hours prior to the time missed.
+You must notify your [Pod Champion](manual/pod-champion.md) about time required off for personal appointments at least **24 hours prior** to the time missed.
 Appointments should be made at the beginning or end of day whenever possible.
 Excused time off for appointments must be made up by working alternative hours, and these hours must be approved by your [Pod Champion](manual/pod-champion.md).
 Absolutely you can take off time to go to the doctor.
 Just don't let it hurt everyone else while you are at it.

 #### Slack Warnings